All Episodes

 And by the way, that's why he admires Reagan, and that's why he often talks about Reagan.

-He views Reagan as a transformative president in that regard, given, you know, what's what's Reagan's historical legacy?
+He views Reagan as a transformative president in that regard, given, you know, what's Reagan's historical legacy?

-Beat Soviet communism.
+He beat Soviet communism.

 Except in Reagan's case, it happens to be true.